razorpay/opencensus-php/readme.md

 [Docker installation and Hello World!](https://docs.docker.com/engine/getstarted/step_one/)

 ## Mac users
-Please use `Docker for Mac` and do not use `Docker Toolbox for the Mac`
+* Please use `Docker for Mac` and do not use `Docker Toolbox for the Mac`
+* Increase Docker memory to 6GB and number of cpus to 4

 ## Install docker-compose
 [Install Docker Compose](https://docs.docker.com/compose/install/)